 Simply put: Selecting the right shade of paint can be daunting, but it shouldn't be anxiety-inducing.
 Think of it as a fun way to express yourself, Ebel advises.
 "Painting is such a powerful way to transform your space, but it shouldn't be treated like something precious," she says.
 "Your space can evolve just like you evolve."
 Don't overthink it, and opt for a color that evokes a strong emotion, she advises.

 If you're not sure where to start, paint color names can help you narrow in on the hue with the right vibe for your space.
 "Paint colors and their names should be inspired and evoke emotion," says Ebel.
 With Backdrop, "We took a different approach to the naming process with names like Surf Camp, Morning Ritual, and Harajuku Morning that we would be proud to have as our backdrop."
-That said, at the end of the day, you should choose a color based on how it looks in your space, not just its name.
+That said, you should ultimately choose a color based on how it looks in your space, not just its name.

 Mistake to Avoid: Not Putting Samples to the Test

-Light is the single most important factor in finding a shade that complements your space, so putting samples to the test is essential.
+Without a doubt, light is the most important factor in finding a shade that complements your space, so putting samples to the test is essential.
 Because sample pots can get messy, Backdrop instead provides adhesive samples that don't require a paintbrush and can easily be moved throughout a space, explains Ebel.

 "Light changes throughout the day, so we recommend not only looking at the swatch in the morning, afternoon, and evening but also moving the sample around to different walls," she recommends.
 "I'm a big fan of putting the samples on corners since colors are dimensional and deep corner angles allow you to see more."